European Crowdfunding license under the new European ECSP Regulation

-EU Regulation on European Crowdfunding Service Providers (ECSP) adopted in October 2020 predicts crowdfunding boom in continental Europe considered as the World’s biggest common market having 450 million consumers and more than 20 million businesses.
-Regulation creates common crowdfunding rules and the single licensing procedure in all European Union and European Economic Area (EU/EEA) helping crowd financing function more smoothly all across Europe.
+European Regulation on European Crowdfunding Service Providers (ECSP) coming in to the force on 10 November 2021 predicts crowdfunding boom in continental Europe.
+European Union is the World’s biggest common market having 450 million consumers and more than 20 million businesses.
+Regulation creates common crowdfunding rules and the single license “passporting” regime in all European Union and European Economic Area (EU/EEA) allowing crowd financing function smoothly all across Europe.

 The aim of the new regulation is to support cross-border funding and improve access to this innovative form of finance for small-medium enterprises (SMEs) and start-ups.
 European banks and other traditional lenders are not able to finance all the businesses because of the risk regulations and other risk mitigation and regulatory restrictions.
 Crowdfunding platforms provide a marketplace for other lenders to fill the gaps in business financing.
 Crowdfunding is an ideal financing tool for start-up financing letting lenders get the share in start-ups, lend them through loan agreements, securities, and token issues.